instructure/dockerfiles/node-passenger/README.md

 other related vars in passenger.

 ## nginx worker process count (NGINX_WORKER_COUNT)
-The default number of wokers (1) in this container is well suited for use in development environments, this will likely be insufficient in production environments.
+The default number of workers (1) in this container is well suited for use in development environments, this will likely be insufficient in production environments.
 To increase the number of workers set `NGINX_WORKER_COUNT` in the environment before calling the entrypoint script.